NollmannLab-publications/messina_2022/README.md

 ### Data

-The latest version of the file containing the data is: XXX.
+The latest version of the data can be found at: https://osf.io/aqtxj/.

-The file can be downloaded from XXX.

-This file contains all the necessary sc pairwise distance maps and auxiliary data to generate the figures in the manuscript.

-Datasets available:
+You will be able to download a Numpy array with the pair-wise distance maps for each of the datasets available:

 1. *Drosophila melanogaster*, dpp locus, nuclear cycle 12
 2. *Drosophila melanogaster*, dpp locus, nuclear cycle 14